Current Projects

 Team members: Mladen Kezunovic (TAMU, kezunov@ece.tamu.edu)

-Industry Team Members Kurt LaFrance (CMS Energy), Evangelos Farantatos (EPRI), Aboutaleb Haddadi (EPRI), Mahendra Patel (EPRI), Dongbo Zhao (Eaton), Kwok Cheung (GE), Deepak Konka (GE), Chongfuangprinya Panitarn (Hitachi), Xiaochuan Luo (ISO-NE), Akshay Korad (MISO), Venkat Banunarayanan (NRECA), Ben Kroposki (NREL), Bruce Fardanesh (NYPA), Jianzhong Tong (PJM), Casey Cathey (SPP), Bo Gong (SRP)
+Industry Team Members Kurt LaFrance (CMS Energy), Evangelos Farantatos (EPRI), Aboutaleb Haddadi (EPRI), Mahendra Patel (EPRI), Dongbo Zhao (Eaton), Kwok Cheung (GE), Deepak Konka (GE), Xiaochuan Luo (ISO-NE), Akshay Korad (MISO), Venkat Banunarayanan (NRECA), Ben Kroposki (NREL), Bruce Fardanesh (NYPA), Casey Cathey (SPP), Bo Gong (SRP), Ibukunoluwa Korede (Dominion Energy), Zhongxia Zhang (Dominion Energy), Gad Illunga (Dominion Energy)

 Project Period August 1, 2024 to July 31, 2026